nenadradosevic/KNIME-workflows/README.md

 3) LSTM (Local standard time meridian)
 4) Azimuth sectors

-To see how to create and use variables please see the video on the following link: https://www.knime.com/knime-introductory-course/chapter7/section1/creation-and-usage-of-flow-variables
+How to create and use variables please see the video on the following link: https://www.knime.com/knime-introductory-course/chapter7/section1/creation-and-usage-of-flow-variables

 The main output: